Robust and Efficient Semiparametric Inference for the Stepped Wedge Design: Method

 Both the IT and the ETI models are examples of structural models in causal inference \citep{hernan2020causal}, where we explicitly define how different variables are related to the expected potential outcomes.
 For these models to provide valid causal interpretations, they must correctly reflect the data-generating mechanisms.
 This means that both $g_\delta(\bar{X}_{ij})$ and $m_\gamma(j)$ must be properly specified.
 While using a saturated time model can help guard against misspecification in $m_\gamma(j)$, it is not always a satisfactory solution.
-In stepped wedge trials with a large number of time periods, fully flexible time models may be impractical, and it is common in practice to impose stronger assumptions, such as assuming a linear time trend, to simplify estimation \citep{jarvik2020effect}.
+In stepped wedge trials with a large number of time periods, fully flexible time models may be impractical as the number of parameters for time trends can be greater than the number of independent clusters, and it is common in practice to impose stronger assumptions, such as assuming a linear time trend to simplify estimation \citep{jarvik2020effect}.
 Since $m_\gamma(j)$ is a nuisance model that is not of primary interest, we propose constructing an estimator for $\delta$ in the treatment model $g_\delta(\bar{X}_{ij})$ that does not rely on the correct specification of $m_\gamma(j)$.

 Specifically, we study a semiparametric model that only specifies the causal treatment contrast: